-During 2022, our Audit Committee was composed of Ms. Teresa F. Sparks (Chair), Dr. Martin A. Makary, Mr. R. Lawrence Van Horn, and Dr. Robert J. Kammer until his resignation from the Board in March 2022.
+During 2023, our Audit Committee was composed of Teresa F. Sparks (Chair), Martin A. Makary, and R. Lawrence Van Horn, until his resignation from the Board in November 2023.
+Perry J. Sternberg joined the committee upon Mr. Van Horn's resignation.
 Our Board has affirmatively determined that each member who serves on the Audit Committee is independent under applicable Nasdaq Marketplace Rules and satisfies all other qualifications under Nasdaq Marketplace Rules and the applicable rules of the SEC.
-Our Board also affirmatively determined that Ms. Sparks qualifies as an "audit committee financial expert," as such term is defined in Regulation S-K under the Securities Act of 1933, as amended.
-The Audit Committee held six meetings in 2022.
+Our Board also affirmatively determined that Ms. Sparks qualifies as an "audit committee financial expert," as such term is defined in Regulation S-K under the Securities Act of 1933, as amended (the "Securities Act").
+The Audit Committee held seven meetings in 2023.